Audioslave: Songwriting and recording process

 All of Audioslave's lyrics were written by Cornell, while all four members—as a band—were credited with writing the music.
 Their songwriting process was described by Wilk as "more collaborative" and "satisfying" than Rage Against the Machine's, which was "a battle creatively".
 Cornell also felt the same way; he saw Soundgarden's songwriting method inferior to Audioslave's.
 Rick Rubin, producer of the band's first two albums, was also lauded as "a great collaborative partner" and was likened to "the fifth Beatle" by Tom Morello.
 The time spent on songwriting by the band was always short.
 They wrote 21 songs in 19 days for the first album and exceeded that rate for the second album by having a song or sometimes two written every day.
 This method was adopted for the third album as well.

 Cornell's battle with drug addiction and alcoholism was a defining factor in the writing and recording process of the debut album.
-The singer admitted that he was "never able to write effectively" while drinking, and attended rehab after recording Audioslave.
+He said he was "never able to write effectively" while drinking, and attended rehab after recording Audioslave.
 Although Morello stated that Revelations was "the first record [Cornell] didn't smoke, drink or take drugs through the recording," he later clarified his statement by saying: "Chris was stone sober during the making of our Out of Exile album.
 Chris was also sober during the making of Revelations and prior to recording he gave up smoking as well."